For information on how this service is affected by Coronavirus, please visit the Coronavirus Information webpage.

-Surrey Heath is proud to be an accredited part of the national ‘Walking for Health’ scheme, offering short, safe and sociable walks in the local community.
-Walking for Health National Website
+Surrey Heath is proud to be an accredited part of the national ‘Walking for Health’ scheme, offering short, safe and sociable walks in the local community Take a look at the Walking for Health National Website.

 Walking can improve your health, your happiness and, by joining our group, it will give you the chance to explore the outdoors, get to know your local area and meet new people.

 Benefits of walking include:

 - Reduce risk of Heart Disease, Cancer and Diabetes

 - Getting ‘Green Exercise’ and exploring the local countryside

 - Aid in management of psychological disorders

 Places are limited and need to be booked through the contact centre at email@example.com or call 01276 707100.
 Walkers will need to quote the date and location of the walk they are booking.
 You will be asked to complete a short ‘new walker’ registration form, and then you are ready to walk!
 There is no firm commitment, you are welcome to attend whichever walks suit you.

 Download a pdf of the walks diary Sep-Dec.

 - Location: Many of our walks are on or near public transport routes, but most may be more easily reached by private transport.